JJuly02/CS50-Hackwars/README.md

 Prepare for an adventure filled with coding challenges, strategic thinking, and the thrill of cyber combat.
 As you progress, you'll encounter various hacking techniques designed to test your skills and adaptability.

 **May the Secure Code be with you...**

+##### Important notes
+I used Ai to help with writing long stories as well as general looks and styles of the page.